miguelxosorio/weather-dashboard/README.md

 ## ToDo's
 1. Mock up HTML to see layout ✅
 2. Insert weather API ✅
-3. js ⭕
+3. js
-- Capturing the Textbox value
+- Capturing the Textbox value ✅
-    - capture value in <input>
+    - capture value in <input> ✅
-    - try to make something submittable
+    - try to make something submittable ✅
-    - place input text into URL to query for the data on the city
+    - place input text into URL to query for the data on the city ✅
-- making the data populate on the placeholders
+- making the data populate on the placeholders ✅
-    - use correct API for UV-index
+    - use correct API for UV-index ✅
-    - use correct API for 5 day forecast
+    - use correct API for 5 day forecast ✅
-    - make weather images populate on the placeholders
+    - make weather images populate on the placeholders ✅
-- set up local storage
+- set up local storage ✅
-    - after searching, cities should append
+    - after searching, cities should append ✅
+- add feature where when button is clicked, weather data of that city   re-populates on the html
+- add the UV-Index Color - write condition and add color
+- add window prompt if user didn't put any city on the input